Noobfromdafuture/Rustanner/README.md

 # Rustanner

 Rustanner is a port scanner written in Rust, using the Tokio library to perform asynchronous network operations.
 It scans a range of ports on a given IP address and checks which ports are open.
+This is the "beta version", some changes are on the way.

 ## Prerequisites